robtweed/qoper8-stric/README.md

-As a result of the steps shown above, the *qoper8-stric* PlugIn will automatically use *QOper8* to route all incoming instances of *GET /helloworld* to a WebWorker, where they will be handled by your *helloworld.js* module.
+As a result of the steps shown above, the *qoper8-stric* PlugIn will automatically use *QOper8* to route all incoming instances of *GET /helloworld* to a Worker (in this example a Child Process), where they will be handled by your *helloworld.js* module.

 *qoper8-stric* generates the associated Stric Router functions automatically for you from the information you supply in the *workerHandlersByRoute* array.